ai4life-opencalls/oc-1-project-11/README.md

    conda create -n cellpose python=3.9 conda activate cellpose
    ```
-2. Install PyTorch by following the [official instruction](https://pytorch.org/).
+2. Install PyTorch by following the [official instructions](https://pytorch.org/).
 If you have a GPU, select a version that is compatible with your driver version.
 Follow [this link](https://pytorch.org/get-started/previous-versions/) for older versions.
 We will be installing PyTorch version 1.12 and cudatoolkit version 11.3 as an example:
    ```bash
    conda install pytorch==1.12.0 torchvision==0.13.0 cudatoolkit=11.3 -c pytorch
    ```
 3. Check if the installation is correct.
-If you are using GPU, this command should return a list of availiable devices:
+If you are using GPU, this command should return a list of available devices:
    ```bash
    python -c "import torch; print([torch.cuda.get_device_properties(i) for i in range(torch.cuda.device_count())])"`
    ```